gpickin/itb2020-fluentAPI/readme.md

 ### Database setup

-The database needed for this is MySQL 5.7.
+The database needed for this is MySQL 5.7+ or 8+.
 The SQL file for this project is located in the `/workbench/database` folder.
 Please use that to seed your database, and call the database fluentAPI for consistency with the `.env.example` file provided or you can use our migrations.

 First create the database `fluentapi` in your MySQL database and get some credentials ready for storage: